neophob/singfrid/README.md

 # Singfrid

 Singfrid is a node based smart home solution using existing technologies.
 Singfrids main goals are:
-- reuse your old/obsolete single board computers
+- reuse your old/obsolete single board computers (SBC)
 - make something fun and/or useful
 - easy and fast setup process